warning

 So let's just pick up on some fantastic responses that I overheard in these discussions.

-So first of all with "Mother, any distance" we've got this idea that the mother supports the child but perhaps stifles their freedom.
+So first of all with "Mother Any Distance", we've got this idea that the mother supports the child but perhaps stifles their freedom.

-And we particularly see this in that description anchor, which we could argue symbolises the speaker's perspective of their mother.
+And we particularly see this in that description, anchor, which we could argue symbolises the speaker's perspective of their mother.

-But also on the flip side, we have got this idea that the mother is there to help the son.
+So the idea that an anchor is weighing the speaker down, but also on the flip side, we have got this idea that the mother is there to help the son.

-So all those sun wants to be independent and perhaps this has motivated their decision to move out of their family home into their own house.
+So although the son wants to be independent and perhaps this has motivated their decision to move out of their family home into their own house, they do still need the help and support of their mother.

-So "Walking away", then we've got these three quotations.
+So "Walking Away" then, we've got these three quotations.

-So arguably these quotations suggest that the father isn't ready for his son to grow up, which could imply that they have a close relationship, particularly this idea of scorching is actually painful for the father to consider letting his son go.
+So arguably these quotations suggest that the father isn't ready for his son to grow up, which could imply that they have a close relationship, particularly this idea of scorching, is actually painful for the father to consider letting his son go.

-But then by the end of the poem we do get the speaker's view on how they believe that perhaps letting go is something that you do if you care deeply for someone, and perhaps it's a way that you show them that you love them.
+But then by the end of the poem we do get the speaker's view on how they believe that perhaps letting go is something that you do if you care deeply for someone and perhaps it's a way that you show them that you love them.

 So we getting the idea that the son admires his dad and worries that he gets in the way on the farm.